CHRIST—HEAD AND BODY

 For as the soil makes the sprout come up and a garden causes seeds to grow, so the Sovereign LORD will make righteousness and praise spring up before all nations.
 (Isaiah 61:11)

-Do you remember that the Lord Jesus said that we are being made one in Him in the Father that the world would believe?
+Do you remember that the Lord Jesus said that we are being made one in Him in the Father, and that then the world would believe?
 Can you see this in the verse above?
 It is the Father’s will that the world behold in us righteousness and praise, and thus glorify God.

 The present teaching of grace and imputed righteousness is an unparalleled disaster in Christian thinking.
 The result is baby Christians who hardly are oaks of righteousness.
-They are as spoiled children who demand that they have all they desire and never suffer.
-Their favorite saying is, “Christ suffered so I don’t have to suffer.”
+They are like spoiled children who demand that they have all they desire and never suffer.
+Their favorite saying is, “Christ suffered so I don’t need to suffer.”